 The IAS 1 Amendments require an entity to group items presented in other comprehensive income into those that, in accordance with other IFRSs: (a) will not be reclassified subsequently to profit or loss and (b) will be reclassified subsequently to profit or loss when specific conditions are met.
-It is applicable for annual periods beginning on or after 1 July 2012.
-The Group's management expects this will change the current presentation of items in other comprehensive income.
 However, it will not affect the measurement or recognition of such items.
+There has been no impact on the Group of the adoption of this standard.